 A safety-sensitive employee who violates this policy will be removed from service immediately.
-Violation of this policy will subject the
+Violation of this policy will subject the employee to disciplinary action up to and including termination.
+Once removed, the employee cannot be returned to safety-sensitive duties until evaluated and released by a TriMet physician.

-1 TriMet's Prescription Drug Use Form can be found in Chapter IV, Forms of this Toolkit.
+&lt;sup>1 TriMet's Prescription Drug Use Form can be found in Chapter IV, Forms of this Toolkit.

-Highlights: employee to disciplinary action up to and including termination.
-Once removed, the employee cannot be returned to safety-sensitive duties until evaluated and released by a TriMet physician. mgmgnts. • Standalone policy that is not part of the FTA required drug and alcohol policy.
-Focuses on employee responsibility and accountability. • The policy requires the use of a Prescription Drug Use Form for each Rx medication. • TriMet's Occupational Health Physician is responsible for deciding whether or not the employee can take the medication while performing safety-sensitive duties. • The policy requires the employee to read all the warning labels on OTC medications to determine if it is safe to use. • The policy describes disciplinary action for policy violation. • The policy describes Rx/OTC medication use and post accident investigations.
+- Standalone policy that is not part of the FTA required drug and alcohol policy. - Focuses on employee responsibility and accountability. - The policy requires the use of a Prescription Drug Use Form for each Rx medication. - TriMet's Occupational Health Physician is responsible for deciding whether or not the employee can take the medication while performing safety-sensitive duties. - The policy requires the employee to read all the warning labels on OTC medications to determine if it is safe to use. - The policy describes disciplinary action for policy violation. - The policy describes Rx/OTC medication use and post accident investigations.